vitaliiivanovspryker/neuron-ai/README.md

 }
 ```

-Learn more about RAG on the [documentation](https://docs.neuron-ai.dev/rag).
+Learn more about RAG in the [documentation](https://docs.neuron-ai.dev/rag).

 <a name="structured">